In this Article

-First and foremost, wet and dirty diapers are the primary cause of diaper rashes.
-From blisters and itchiness to tiny pimples and peeling of the skin, untreated diaper rashes lead to bacterial infections in babies and become a cause of discomfort for them.
-Here are 15 best natural remedies for diaper rash.
+Wet and dirty diapers are the primary cause of diaper rashes in babies.
+From blisters and itchiness to tiny pimples and peeling of the skin, untreated diaper rashes can lead to bacterial infections in babies and become a cause of discomfort for them.
+So here are 15 best natural remedies for diaper rash.

 1. Coconut Oil

-Coconut oil is popular for its antifungal and antibacterial properties.
-Take half a tablespoon of coconut oil and apply it to the affected area after washing your baby’s bottom with warm water and then drying.
+Coconut oil is known for its antifungal and antibacterial properties and is one of the most effective remedies for diaper rash in babies.
+Wash your baby’s bottom with warm water and dry it with a soft towel.
+Next, take half a tablespoon of coconut oil and apply it on the rashes after washing your baby’s bottom.
 Coconut oil is also effective in treating yeast diaper rash.

 3. Breast Milk

-Breast Milk is an effective remedy for diaper rashes treatment.
-All you need to do is apply a few drops of breast milk to the rash-affected area and allow it to dry on its own.
+Breast milk is an effective remedy for diaper rashes.
+All you need to do is apply a few drops of breast milk on the rash-affected area and allow them to dry on its own.
 For best results put on fresh diapers once you have tried this remedy.

-It goes without saying but diaper actually rashes stem from moist diapers.
+Diaper rashes actually stem from moist diapers.
 Make sure you pat dry your baby’s buttocks and not scrub.
-Make sure that you use a mild soap while bathing him and clean the baby’s diapers gently.
+Use a mild soap while bathing him and clean the baby’s diapers gently.
 Remember to change diapers often and do not use alcohol-based wipes.

-Cornstarch works best by keeping your baby’s bottoms dry and absorbs moisture effectively.
-Just take some lukewarm water and wash your baby’s bottom with it.
-Allow your baby’s bottom to dry naturally and blot the skin with a clean cloth.
+Cornstarch works best by keeping the baby’s bottoms dry and absorbing moisture effectively.
+First, wash your baby’s bottom with lukewarm water then blot it with a clean cloth.
 Apply some cornstarch powder on the affected area and gently put on the new diaper.
 Do this every day until the rashes go away.

 6. Petroleum Jelly

-Babies soil their diapers every time, and sometimes that’s what makes their rashes turn into a mess.
-To treat their rashes, first, wash your baby’s bottom, dry with a cotton towel, and apply a thin layer of petroleum jelly.
+Babies soil their diapers now and then, which worsens their rashes even more.
+To treat the rashes, wash your baby’s bottom, dry with a cotton towel, and apply a thin layer of petroleum jelly on the affected area.
 Petroleum jelly will protect the affected area from the harm caused by urine and faeces, thus preventing diaper rashes.
-Do this regularly, change diapers often, and you’ll see those rashes disappearing for good.
+Change his diapers often and use petroleum jelly until you notice the rashes disappearing.

-Chamomile tea and honey work as antiseptic remedies against your baby’s diaper rash, thereby eliminating it and aiding the skin to heal.
-Mix approximately two cups of chamomile tea with a teaspoon of honey and spray it over your baby’s diaper rash daily for an effective rash therapy.
+A mixture of chamomile tea and honey works as an antiseptic remedy for diaper rash.
+It eliminates the rash and heals the skin.
+Mix approximately two cups of chamomile tea with a teaspoon of honey and spray it on the rash daily to help it heal quickly.